 Last month saw the release of André Øvredal’s Scary Stories to Tell in the Dark, which adapts a popular anthology series often cited in the same breath as Goosebumps when fans of a certain age talk about the books that initially got them into reading horror fiction.
 By that same token, critics have rightfully praised the film version as an excellent gateway horror film, in that it serves as a stepping stone for those who haven’t seen very many scary movies and would like to get their feet wet before progressing to more iconic or intense genre entries (see also: Jaws, Gremlins, The Monster Squad, Krampus, and much of Tim Burton’s early filmography).

 As a late-blooming horror fan, the concept of gateway horror films has always held significance for me.
-I was exposed to The Ring and Child’s Play much too early, and subsequently steered clear of all things horror for a number of years.
+I was exposed to The Ring and Child’s Play much too early and subsequently steered clear of all things horror for a number of years.
 Ironically, I would now consider both of those films to be perfect entry points for the genre if seen at the appropriate age.
 Yet despite my trepidation to actually watch any of them, the concept of horror films still held a certain allure for me.

 How I Found My Way To Horror

 One of the things I miss the most about the Blockbuster era was the ability to just wander the aisles of your local video store and soak in all the box art.
 You could get a crash course in an entire franchise just by browsing through the relevant entries and skimming through the plot synopsis on the back (technically you can do the same thing on IMDb or Wikipedia now, but it’s just not the same).
 This was how I gained an initial understanding of every series from Halloween to Hellraiser, and it was those iconic slasher villains that locked in my fascination.
-Clearly these characters must be interesting enough to warrant so many sequels, and the titles alone indicated that they appeared to evolve and go on exciting new adventures with each installment.
+Clearly, these characters must be interesting enough to warrant so many sequels, and the titles alone indicated that they appeared to evolve and go on exciting new adventures with each installment.
 (You’re telling me Leprechaun went to space and then to Tha Hood?
 What an interesting fellow!)

 Even through this admittedly scattershot introduction to many of horror’s most recognizable faces, it was clear that the top dogs of this arena were the respective “protagonists” of A Nightmare on Elm Street and Friday the 13th.
-Which is why, in 2003, right when I was hitting the age where I felt like I could give these scary stories another shot, I found my ideal gateway horror film: Freddy vs. Jason.
+This is why, in 2003, right when I was hitting the age where I felt like I could give these scary stories another shot, I found my ideal gateway horror film: Freddy vs. Jason.
 Despite my limited knowledge, I could tell that this match-up was an event.
 From the posters to the trailers hyping up their brawl like a wrestling promo from hell, this felt like the kind of action-horror medley that could finally serve as my entry point into these already dense franchises.
 So, I mustered up all the conviction that my 13-year-old self was capable of and asked my parents if they would take me to see it.

 They said no, and since at the time I hadn’t a rebellious bone in my body, that was that.
 But I kept it on my radar, undeterred by middling reviews and general bad buzz from fans who had been with these franchises from the beginning.
 And when it finally hit DVD, I had generated enough goodwill to convince my parents to allow me to rent it.
 They reluctantly acquiesced, conceding that at least this way they wouldn’t have to watch it themselves.
 I braced myself accordingly and sat down to finally indoctrinate myself into this world of nightmares and psycho killers.